-Yorkshire Water is the Statutory Sewerage Undertaker for the Yorkshire Region, however if you wish you can approach a New Appointment and Variation to adopt your sewer network, for details please use the Ofwat website.
+Yorkshire Water is the Statutory Sewerage Undertaker for the Yorkshire Region.
+However, if you wish you can approach a New Appointment and Variation (NAV) to adopt your sewer network.
+For further details, please refer to the Ofwat website.

 What happens next?

-• If the sewers are found to be satisfactory, then the maintenance period (of typically 12 months) can commence.
+- if the sewers and pump station are found to be satisfactory, then the maintenance period (of typically 12 months) can commence

 The document below details the annual fees for our Sewerage Technical applications and services provided by Developer Services.